Who Makes The 51st

 christinasturdivantsani@51st.news

-Christina is a freelance writer, editor, and proud Washington, D.C. native.
+Christina (she/her) has worked in local news since 2011 and is a proud Washington, D.C. native.
 As a former staff writer at DCist, Christina wrote more than 1,600 breaking news stories on politics, transportation, education, policing, food, and entertainment, among other topics.
 She has freelanced for nearly two dozen publications including The Washington Post, Washingtonian Magazine, Washington City Paper, Zagat, PBS, and CityLab.
 Many of her feature stories highlight Black life and culture in the District and unpack issues faced by marginalized communities.
 She studied print journalism at Hampton University.
 You’re likely to spot her working remotely at your favorite D.C.-area coffee shop.
 Get to know Christina more through her staff Q&A and her writing.

 Colleen Grablick